p0017/Mapping-Mining-Areas/README.md

 Train your selected model on the 2019 mining dataset using *MMSegmentation* by following these [instructions](https://mmsegmentation.readthedocs.io/en/main/user_guides/4_train_test.html).
 Training ideally requires two or more high-performance *NVIDIA* GPUs, and even with two GPUs, may take one to two days depending on the model complexity and dataset size.
 If only a single, outdated *NVIDIA* GPU is available, opt for a smaller model with fewer parameters, though this will likely affect model accuracy.

 ### 10. Generate Predicted Polygon Datasets
-Add the path to your trained model in `gpkg_dataset_generation.py` and confirm all file paths.
+Add the path to your trained model checkpoint in `gpkg_dataset_generation.py` and confirm all file paths.
 Only a single high-performance *NVIDIA* GPU is required for prediction.
 Predicting for all years may take one to two days, depending on the chosen model and dataset size.
    ```bash
    for year in '2016' '2017' '2018' '2019' '2020' '2021' '2022' '2023' '2024'; do
     python3 gpkg_dataset_generation.py -year=$year &